Barcelona Protests: Day 3 of the unrest in Catalonia

 We can see a couple of the towers of Sagrada Familia up in the distance.

-The corner shop here is having its best night ever, selling both Catalan flags and beer to thousands.
+The corner shop here on Carrer de la Marina is having its best night ever, selling both Catalan flags and beer to thousands.

 A Pakistani street vendor tries to sell me a Catalan flag of my own.